BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Method: Biology-Informed Bayesian Optimization

 \subsubsection{Theoretical Properties}

 BioBO comes with the same \textit{no-harm guarantee} as the original $\pi$BO \citep{hvarfner2022pi}, because of the decaying effect of the prior in Eq.\ref{eq: piBO} when employed with myopic AFs (all AFs used in this paper).
-For instance, when paired with the EI, we can prove that the regret, $\gL_{n}(\text{BioEI}_n)$, to the optimum at iteration $n$ of the BioEI strategy, i.e., using EI in Eq.\ref{eq: piBO}, can be bounded by the regret of the corresponding EI strategy, $\gL_{n}(\text{EI}_n)$, using the Theorem 1 of \cite{hvarfner2022pi} as following: Therefore, we have the \textit{no-harm guarantee} that the regret of the BioEI strategy is asymptotically equal to the regret of the EI strategy: which indicates that BioEI is robust against errors and biases from the enrichment analysis.
+For instance, when paired with the EI, we can prove that the regret, $\gL_{n}(\text{BioEI}_n)$, to the optimum at iteration $n$ of the BioEI strategy, i.e., using EI in Eq.\ref{eq: piBO}, can be bounded by the regret of the corresponding EI strategy, $\gL_{n}(\text{EI}_n)$, using the Theorem 1 of \cite{hvarfner2022pi} as following: For detailed conditions and proofs of the above Theorem, please refer to the original $\pi$BO paper \citep{hvarfner2022pi}.
+Therefore, we have the \textit{no-harm guarantee} that the regret of the BioEI strategy is asymptotically equal to the regret of the EI strategy: which indicates that BioEI is robust against errors and biases from the enrichment analysis.